roman-milk/roman-milk.github.io/another-cheating-wife-story.md

  As I wander through my house, everything reminds me of what a wonderful marriage I had.
 It's all gone now.
 I know in my heart that Eric will never be here with me again.
 My whole world has crashed around me and it's all my fault.

  Just as I pour another cup of coffee I hear a car pull into the driveway.
 This isn't going to be pretty.
 I'm sure they talked to Eric and know what I did.
-Report_Story #2